Combinations¶ ↑

 This method steps backwards from the combination

-.
-If no previous combination is available it returnsGSL::FAILURE
+selfto the previous combination in lexicographic order, returningGSL::SUCCESS.
+If no previous combination is available it returnsGSL::FAILUREand leavesselfunmodified.

 Reading and writing combinations¶ ↑